International Criminal Court investigation in Palestine: Chief Prosecutor's final decision

-ICC jurisdiction ruling
+ICC Pre-Trial Chamber I

-On 5 February 2021, the ICC "decided, by majority, that the Court's territorial jurisdiction in the Situation in Palestine, a State party to the ICC Rome Statute, extends to the territories occupied by Israel since 1967, namely Gaza and the West Bank, including East Jerusalem."
+On 5 February 2021, the ICC Pre-Trial Chamber I "decided, by majority, that the Court's territorial jurisdiction in the Situation in Palestine, a State party to the ICC Rome Statute, extends to the territories occupied by Israel since 1967, namely Gaza and the West Bank, including East Jerusalem."
 Judges ruled that the court has jurisdiction, rejecting Israel's argument to the contrary.
 The decision does not attempt to determine statehood or legal borders.
 Presiding Judge Péter Kovács appended a partly dissenting opinion.

 On 3 March, within a month of the ICC ruling, the prosecutor opened the investigation which "will cover crimes within the jurisdiction of the Court that are alleged to have been committed in the Situation [of Palestine] since 13 June 2014, the date to which reference is made in the Referral of the Situation to my Office."
-Without Palestine’s additional declaration, the court would only have jurisdiction over events in Palestine after 1 April 2015.
+Without Palestine's additional declaration, the court would only have had jurisdiction over events in Palestine after 1 April 2015.
 On 1 January 2015, the New York Times reported Shawan Jabarin, director of the human rights group Al Haq, saying that "the Palestinians would submit a request for retroactive jurisdiction to last June 13, to coincide with the period being considered" by the United Nations Fact Finding Mission on the 2014 Israel–Gaza conflict."
 According to the Associated Press, "the Palestinians chose June 2014 as the start of the investigation to coincide with the run-up to Israel's devastating Gaza war that summer."